 Gerald R. Mattys has served as our Chief Executive Officer and as a member of our board of directors since 2005.
 From 2002 to 2004, he served as the Chief Executive Officer of Medisyn Technologies, Inc., a development stage biotechnology company.
 From 2000 to 2002, he was the President and Chief Executive Officer of Timm Medical Technologies, Inc., a medical device company.
 During the period from 1998 to 2000, he was Vice President and General Manager of Alternate Care for Mallinckrodt, Inc., a pharmaceutical and medical device company.
 Prior to that, he served 18 years in various roles in product management, sales, marketing and management at several medical device companies.
-He currently serves on the board of directors of the American College of Phlebology Foundation and as an advisor to Augustine Biomedical and Design, LLC.
+He currently serves as an advisor to Augustine Biomedical and Design, LLC.
 We believe Mr. Mattys is qualified to serve on our board of directors because of his extensive industry, leadership and product development experience.